superjuho/Academy2021Assignment/README.md

 `clone repository`

- Then open the project in Unity
+ Then open the project in Unity and choose GameScene from Scenes folder

 ## Game documentation
 When I first watched the video about the gameplay for the assignment, I knew right away that I could compare the player's ball color component to the obsctacles color component.
 So I made a script that gets the game objects exact colors, so if they would be changed they would always still work in the game.
 The ball gets it's color with these values.